jaredpetersen/troubadour/README.md

 # Troubadour
 [![Build Status](https://travis-ci.org/jaredpetersen/troubadour.svg?branch=master)](https://travis-ci.org/jaredpetersen/troubadour)

 Troubadour is wrapper over command-line audio players that makes it easy to play audio in Node.js.
+At this point, the following audio players are supported:
+* mpg123
+* MPlayer
+* Sox
+* VLC

-At this point, only Sox is supported but other audio players can easily be added.
+Other audio players can easily be added by adding entries into the `supportedAudioPlayers.json` file.

 ## Installation
 ```
 npm install troubadour
 ```
-Since Troubadour only supports Sox at the moment, you will need to install Sox in order to use the module.
-In the future, you will be able to use other command-line audio players but they will have to be installed separately as well.
+Since Troubadour uses command-line audio players to facilitate audio playback, you will also need to install one of the supported players.

 ## Usage
 ### Getting Started